microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 3. Pull sample data

-If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data published by Microsoft:
+If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + D)` to pull the sample data published by Microsoft:
 - Select a specific template type.
 - Select the output folder to store the data.
 If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.